Atlanta protesters speaking out against Charlottesville violence | Atlanta: News, Weather and Traffic

 Protesters in Atlanta angry with white supremacist violence in Charlottesville marched to Piedmont Park Sunday night, spray painting a statue of a Confederate soldier and chanting slogans decrying President Donald Trump.

 There was virtually no police presence as demonstrators walked from Woodruff Park up Peachtree Street, snarling traffic as they went.
-When they arrived, some climbed the statue and defaced it.
+When they arrived, some climbed the statue - which shows a Confederate soldier laying down his weapon at the end of Reconstruction - and defaced it.
 One protester was hurt by metal falling from the edifice.

 Tensions rose as the lone policeman on the scene was surrounded by black-clad antifa protesters shouting “pig.”
 Black Lives Matter protesters put themselves between the police officer and the antifacism crowd.